prataprc/jsondata/README.md

 Deferred conversion for numbers
 ===============================

 Converting JSON numbers to Rust native type is not always desired.
 Especially in the context of big-data where data is stored in JSON format and we need to lookup, only, specific fields within the document.

 This implementation provides deferred conversion for JSON numbers that leads to a **[performance improvement of upto 30%][commit-deferred]**.

+**Caveat**: If numerical text is greated than 128 characters, deferred conversion won't work, that is, text shall be parsed immediately.

 CRUD operations on JSON document
 ================================